PlayForDreamDevelopers/BasicSample-Unreal/README.md

 # BasicSample - Unreal
-The **Basic Sample** sample is a simple Unreal project that adapt to VRTemplate.
+The **Basic Sample** sample is a simple Unreal project, How to use YVR Unreal SDK to implement gamepad input interaction.
 You can use this project as a starting point for your own VR applications.

 ## Getting Started

-open the `VRTemplate.uproject`.
-Connect to your Yvr device and click `Launch`(choose device to yvr).
+Connect the YVR device and install the packaged apk, and click to run.

+## Mode of operation

+Left handle rocker X axis control Angle rotation

+The Y axis of the right handle rocker controls the position to be transferred and can be transferred by releasing the hand

+The handle is close to the small cube of the desktop, holding down the side key can grab, and letting go can release

+You can also grab the gun and press the trigger button to fire the bullet

 ## Development Environment
 | **Name** | **Version** |